DFOS Protocol

 Philosophy

 DFOS is a dark forest operating system.
 Content lives in private spaces — visible only to members, governed by the communities that create it.
-The forest floor is dark by default.
+The cryptographic proof layer is public: signed chains of commitments that anyone can independently verify with a public key and any standard EdDSA library.
+The proof is public.
+The content is private.

-The protocol makes this verification radically simple.
-Two chain types — identity and content — using the same mechanics: Ed25519 signatures, JWS compact tokens, content-addressed CIDs.
-The protocol is deliberately minimal.
-It knows about keys and document hashes.
-It doesn't know about posts, profiles, or any application concept.
-Document semantics are entirely application layer — free to evolve without protocol changes.
+Two chain types — identity and content — use the same mechanics: Ed25519 signatures, JWS compact tokens, content-addressed CIDs.
+The protocol operates on keys and document hashes.
+Application semantics — posts, profiles, feeds — are a separate concern, free to evolve without protocol changes.

 Protocol Overview